rubendal/SSBU-Calculator/README.md

 * Knockback formula and hitstun scaling should be the same as Smash 4 based on some gameplay research when considering hitboxes using Smash 4 BKB/KBG values
 * Still using Smash 4 character attributes, characters from SSBU that aren't on Smash 4 are still missing these files.
 Also these characters don't have move data
 * Characters from SSBU that aren't on Smash 4, Inkling and Ridley are just there on the character select so you can see their icons lol
+* Everything not mentioned here still uses Smash 4 data and formulas so expect those to be added when research is done on those or after the game releases

 ### How to use it
 Just input your data, the calculator will update the results when you change something